UniversalDependencies/docs/_eme/feat/Aspect.md

 The morpheme `-o` appears after a final consonant or vowel, only with a 3rd person subject.

-The second morpheme marks the continuative aspect of action or state predicates whose subject is a 1st or 2nd person and is realized as `-ɲ` after a vowel and `-iɲ` after a consonant.
+The morpheme `-ɲ` (after a vowel) or `-iɲ` (after a consonant) marks the continuative aspect of action or state predicates whose subject is a 1st or 2nd person.

 #### Examples